igobb/Sportradar_task/README.md

 * Cors anywhere heroku app (https://cors-anywhere.herokuapp.com)

 ## Setup
 To run this project, go to this page - https://cors-anywhere.herokuapp.com/corsdemo, when it opens, click on the button "Request temporary access to the demo server".
-After this open this link:
+After open this link:

 ⭐ <a href="">Sportradar task</a> ⭐